-Considering a classic, more than 30 years later.
+Considering a classic, more than three decades later.

 I was not a huge fan of Superman comics as a kid.
 Curt Swan’s art just didn’t do it for me and it was hard for me to root for a god when my favorite character had to dodge bullets and skulk in the shadows.